Clearsprings Ready Homes: Asylum seeker housing

 Clearsprings Ready Homes has provided accommodation for asylum seekers since at least 2000.
 It has operated all such accommodation in Wales since 2012, a contract which was valued at £119 million in 2016.
-The company currently has two ten-year contracts with the British government to operate accommodation for asylum seekers in Wales and the South of England until 2029, at a total cost of over £1 billion.
+The company currently has two ten-year contracts with the British government to operate accommodation for asylum seekers in Wales and the South of England until 2029.
+Originally announced as costing over £1 billion, the cost of the contracts had risen to £7 billion by 2026.
+Approximately half of the accommodation provided by Clearsprings is subcontracted to hotels.

 At temporary asylum seeker accommodation run by Clearsprings in Cardiff, residents were forced to wear red wrist bands to receive food.
 After the practice sparked controversy in 2016, including comments from the First Minister, Clearsprings reported that they would be scrapping the scheme.
 The accommodation, Lynx House, had also been found to be overcrowded and host to poor living conditions.
 Problems included damp carpets, malfunctioning fire alarms, and leaking plumbing.
 The Home Office received 59 complaints about Clearsprings' accommodation services in 2016.

 A 2019 investigation by The Guardian found that asylum seekers in Southall, London, were being housed in "dire living conditions" in properties managed by a company paid by Clearsprings, finding them to be overcrowded, lacking functioning facilities, and overrun with pests.
 Lawyers said the situation could be a breach of human rights legislation.
 The Home Office said that "urgent action" would be taken to rectify problems in the housing, and soon after the investigation was published improvements were made.

-In June 2020, a three-year-old boy died at a house owned by Clearsprings.
-An investigation was opened to uncover the exact cause of death.